 Recently, Colombia has transformed itself from its difficult past.
 The cities are alive again and booming with business.
 And fellow travellers are eager to see what they have to offer.
 The country has become much safer and is now able to cater to its many visitors.

-I have lived in Colombia for the last 3 months and have never felt threatened or in any sort of a danger in every place, I have travelled.
+I have lived in Colombia for the last 3 months (see author bio at the post’s end).
+And never felt threatened or in any sort of danger.
 I have no doubt you too will find this land of enchantment worth visiting.

 Visit Colombia Because of Its Gorgeous Beaches

-Some of the most hidden, scenic beaches in the world can be found in Colombia.
-There are many options for you to choose from.
+Some of the most hidden, scenic beaches in the world are found in Colombia.
+You can choose from many options.
 You may want a quiet, less crowded beach like Palomino.
-Or, if you are satisfied with a more popular spot, you can try Santa Marta, which has many excellent resorts.
+Or, if you are satisfied with a more popular spot, you can try Santa Marta.
+The later has many excellent resorts.

-Most recently, I travelled to the white sands of Playa Blanca beach which is a ferry’s ride out from the popular tourist town, Cartagena.
+I travelled to the white sands of Playa Blanca beach which is a ferry’s ride out from the popular tourist town, Cartagena.
 The beach is spectacular and the water is crystal blue like in the Caribbean.
-Tropical beaches down south are usually associated with white sand and crystal clear water so it’s no surprise that these Colombian beaches have that island paradise appeal as well.
+Tropical beaches down south are usually associated with white sand and crystal clear water.
+It’s no surprise that these Colombian beaches have that island paradise appeal as well.

-If you are looking for some rest and relaxation on the beach with fresh margaritas whipped up for you on your beck and call, then I recommend you head towards the Colombian coast of Santa Marta or Cartagena.
+If you are looking for some rest and relaxation on the beach with fresh margaritas whipped up for you on your beck and call, then head towards the Colombian coast of Santa Marta or Cartagena.

 Visit the Salt Cathedral